Mastering Studio & Mastering Engineer

 What is Mastering?

 Mastering is the final stage of a professional audio recording once the mix is completed.
-The main purpose is to get the audio to translate the same way as it did in the studio environment in the “real world”, when played back on the vast number of different audio systems, broadcasting and digital streaming providers out there.
+Working with an experienced Mastering Engineer, they will enhance the final mix, taking the sound of the production to the finish line and act as quality control for the end of the project.
+Along with enhancing the final mix, the main purpose is to get the audio to translate the same way as it was intended to in the “real world”, when played back on the vast number of different audio systems, broadcasting and digital streaming providers out there.
 It turns the final mix of a track into something that is ready for consumption at the standard needed and compared to in today’s music industry.
 Ensuring things are balanced tonally and hitting the correct target loudness levels required.

-When working with problem mixes, some things can be fixed at the Mastering stage.
-However some things can just never be fixed regardless of how much treatment is applied.
-For this reason it is always best to be in a position to be able to go back to the original mix sessions to make any adjustments that could be highlighted in the Mastering stage.
+When working with problem mixes, some things can be fixed at the Mastering stage and some things can not.
+For this reason it is always best to be able to go back to the original mix sessions or mix stems to make any adjustments that could be highlighted in the Mastering stage.

 Mastering can involve different types of EQ treatment, multiband and stereo compression / limiting, mono and stereo balancing, stereo width enhancement, de-